zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user.rst

     | **type**: dict

     {property}
-      Properties of the LDAP server definition, as described in the data model of the 'LDAP Server Definition' object in the :term:\`HMC API\` book.
+      Properties of the LDAP server definition, as described in the data model of the 'LDAP Server Definition' object in the \ :ref:`HMC API <HMC API>`\  book.
 The property names have hyphens (-) as described in that book.

       | **type**: raw